Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 **Implementation Approach**: The methodology incorporates GDPR compliance at every stage of system development, from data collection through user interaction, ensuring that the final system meets regulatory requirements while maintaining functionality.

+**Implementation Success**: The system has been successfully implemented with full GDPR compliance, including data minimization, purpose limitation, user consent mechanisms, and comprehensive logging and audit trails.

 3.6.2 Bias Mitigation and Fairness

 The methodology addresses the ethical challenges identified in the literature review regarding bias in real estate AI systems: